MadCapsule/cakephp-maxoptra/README.md

 Maxoptra CakePHP 2.x Plugin
 ================

-CakePHP 2.x Plugin to schedule deliveries and collections with Maxoptra via their REST API.
+CakePHP 2.x Plugin to schedule deliveries and collections with Maxoptra via their REST API Version 2.

 ### Installation